 The p2p source ID is expected to be configured once at start-up.
 The parity and sequence code fields of the control byte will be replaced by automatically-generated values when the packet is launched.
 The time stamp (where applicable) will be inserted by the local Router.

-The transmit buffer full control is expected to be used, by polling or interrupt, to prevent buffer r1: receive status
+The transmit buffer full control is expected to be used, by polling or interrupt, to prevent buffer overrun.
+Transmit buffer overrun indicates packet loss and will remain set until explicitly cleared by writing 0 to bit 25.